RafalBerezin/Pocket_Dimension/README.md

 While inside your Pocket Dimension you can freely build anything you want, and it'll be there next time you visit.
 However, using a **Bed** or a **Respawn Anchor** inside will cause it to **explode**.

+## Additional Information

+- Shaders may affect the sky in Pocket Dimension in unexpected ways.
+- The entrance portal keeps the chunk it's located in loaded.

 ## Installation

 Place the downloaded data pack (.zip) file into `.minecraft/saves/<world>/datapacks`.